 If your household income is below £36,000, you will be entitled to additional financial support from the University in the form of a Chamberlain Award.
-Please note that this page provides details on the arrangements for the 2013/14 academic year.
+Please note that the information on this page relates to students commencing their studies in the September 2015/16 academic year only.

 Am I eligible for a Chamberlain Award?